Photography Guide

 Before shooting

-- You should have an understanding of consent from everyone in your photos.
-Exception: This isn’t needed if you are in a public place where there is no expectation of privacy, such as a sidewalk, a public park, or an outdoor common space on campus.
-For events, ask the event coordinator for guidance.
+- Written consent is required from everyone in your photos unless you are in a public place where there is no expectation of privacy, such as a sidewalk, a public park, or an outdoor common space on campus.

-- Additionally, written consent is required for faculty, staff, students, patients, and people not directly affiliated with UCSF.
-PharmD students typically sign a release form during orientation, and the Office of Student Affairs tracks those who did not.
-See the Photo Permissions section on Brand Photography Library for guidance on this and other policy topics.
+- PharmD students typically sign a release form during orientation, and the Office of Student Affairs tracks those who did not.

 - Photos must not contain any confidential info.
 For example, patient info on a document, screen, or object.
 Keep it out or digitally obscure it afterwards.
 Avoid obscuring with pixelation: Researcher 'reverses' redaction, extracts words from pixelated image.